-*NOTE: Reference Ranges shown are for adult males.
-Some may vary slightly for women, children & adolescents.
+*NOTE: Reference Ranges shown below are for adult males.
+Some may vary slightly for women, children and adolescents.
 Check your lab report for specific reference ranges.

 Here’s what a CBC test looks like:

 White Blood Cells (WBC)

-White blood cells, sometimes referred to as leukocytes in medical literature, are produced by the immune system to help defend the body against infection.
-They are formed in the bone marrow and either enter the blood or migrate to key organs, such as the spleen, lymph nodes, or gut.
-There are several different types of white blood cells.
-A high white blood cell count likely indicates that an infection is present somewhere in the body, whereas a low number might indicate that an infection or disease—such as HIV or cancer—has slowed the ability of the bone marrow to produce new WBCs.
+White blood cells (leukocytes) are produced by the immune system to help defend the body against infections.
+They are formed in bone marrow and either enter the blood or migrate to key organs such as the spleen, lymph nodes, or gut.
+A high WBC count likely indicates that an infection is present somewhere in the body, while a low number might indicate that an infection or disease—such as HIV or cancer—has slowed the bone marrow’s ability to produce new WBCs.

 Red Blood Cells (RBC)

-Red blood cells, sometimes referred to as erythrocytes, are responsible for delivering oxygen throughout the body.
-There are lots of them in a single milliliter of blood—between 3.6 to 6.1 million.
+Red blood cells (erythrocytes) are responsible for delivering oxygen throughout the body.
+There are between 3.6 to 6.1 million in a single milliliter of blood.
 A low red blood cell count can indicate anemia, which can lead to fatigue.
-Some antiretrovirals can cause anemia, as can some AIDS-related infections and cancers.
+Some older HIV meds can cause anemia, as can some AIDS-related infections and cancers.

 Hemoglobin (HGB) and Hematocrit (HCT)

-Both Hemoglobin & Hematocrit can help you and your doctor learn a bit more about your red blood cells.
-Hemoglobin is a protein used by red blood cells to distribute oxygen to other tissues and cells in the body.
+Both Hemoglobin and Hematocrit can help you and your doctor learn a bit more about your red blood cells.
+Red blood cells use hemoglobin to distribute oxygen to other cells in the body.
 Hematocrit refers to the amount of your blood that is occupied by red blood cells.
-For men, the hematocrit should be between 40 percent and 52 percent; for women, it should be between 35 percent and 46 percent.
-A low hemoglobin number or hematocrit percentage are good indicators of anemia.
+For men, the hematocrit should be between 40%–52%; for women, it should be between 35%–46%.
+A low hemoglobin number or hematocrit percentage may indicate anemia.